 Filtering

-At the start of a log file processing, Botify runs a filtering process that discards any line that is neither a crawl line nor a visit line, then an anonymization process that discards all IP addresses for visit lines.
-The result is an anonymized file reduced to its minimal size that is then processed again to obtain the SEO data displayed in the application.
+At the start of a log file processing, Botify runs a filtering process that discards all lines that are not crawls or visits and anonymizes all IP addresses for visit lines.
+The result is an anonymized file reduced to its minimal size that is processed again to obtain the SEO data displayed in the application.
 You can choose whether this filtering and anonymization process occurs in the European Union or the United States.

 You may filter and anonymize logs yourself before sending them to us to reduce the volume of sent logs and anonymize them on your side by doing the following: